 However, you view the evolutionary evidence quite differently.
 What evolutionary pressures do you see impacting males versus females, and how does this differ from the traditional account?

-Certainly since at least the mid-90s, evolutionary biologists have known that the dichotomy of ‘indiscriminate males’ and ‘choosey females’ was a gross oversimplification.
+Since at least the mid-90s, evolutionary biologists have known that the dichotomy of "indiscriminate males" and "choosey females" was a gross oversimplification.

 In most species where scientists have looked for it, females mate with more males than are required for fertilization – this is true from insects to birds to primates.
 In the past, probably due to bias on the part of researchers, females were seen as passive participants – forced into “cheating” by persistent males.
-Subsequent research has shown that females actively solicit copulation with males other than her partner and that this strategy is, in fact, adaptive – that is, it yields benefits in how many offspring she has and how well they survive.
+Subsequent research has shown that a female actively solicits copulation with males other than her partner and that this strategy is, in fact, adaptive.
+It yields benefits in how many offspring she has and how well they survive.